CodeYourFuture/curriculum/common-content/en/module/tools/individual-shell-tools/index.md

 #### Flags and arguments

 Some programs take extra arguments.
 These may be optional or required.
-These generally start with a `-` or `--` then their name, and if they take a value, expect the value to come after the argument name.
+Extra arguments generally start with a `-` or `--` then their name.
+If these extra arguments take a value, expect the value to come _after_ the name.

 ```console
 % grep -r -B 1 "hello" .